karlhulme/djsonotron/readme.md

 ### NoSQL database definitions

-Define and validate objects before they are saved to a NoSQL database, you can then generate:
+Define your table or collection record structures using the Jsonotron format, you can then generate:

 - Typescript interfaces to support the development of code that reads or writes to the database.